Live Ethereum Price Chart

 | Byzantium | October 2017 | Privacy and scalability enhancements | $300 |

-| London (EIP-1559) | August 2021 | Fee burn mechanism — ETH becomes deflationary | $2,800 |
+| London (EIP-1559) | August 2021 | Fee burn mechanism: ETH becomes potentially deflationary | $2,800 |

-| The Merge | September 2022 | PoW to PoS transition — 99.95% energy reduction | $1,600 |
+| The Merge | September 2022 | PoW to PoS transition: 99.95% energy reduction | $1,600 |

-| Shanghai | April 2023 | Staking withdrawals enabled | $1,900 |
+| Shanghai | April 2023 | Staking withdrawals enabled for the first time | $1,900 |

-| Dencun | March 2024 | Proto-danksharding (blobs) — cheaper L2 fees | $3,500 |
+| Dencun | March 2024 | Proto-danksharding (blobs): 10-100x cheaper L2 fees | $3,500 |

-| Pectra | 2025 | Account abstraction, validator improvements | — |
+| Pectra | 2025 | Account abstraction, validator improvements, blob throughput increase | Various |

 See also: